LennartKeller/trf_training_tut/text/Poutyne.md

 Like its conceptual role model Keras, this simplicity is achieved by strict design decisions, like the `X, y` format for data.
 While this strictness is helpful for beginners because they only have to learn one way of doing things, it comes at the cost of being hard to adapt to other frameworks or unintended tasks.
 Luckily, the necessary steps to adapt it to `transformers` and our task are simple and can be reused for most other cases.
 Since Poutynes mimics the Keras-API, its additional features are much more limited than the other frameworks.
+Even basics techniques like gradient accumulation are not supported.
 Depending on the use-case this limited scope might be a deal-breaker for experienced users or complex tasks, but on the other hand, it makes getting started with the framework much more manageable.
 This accessibility is underlined by the documentation's quality, which covers all aspects of the framework in concise and easily understandable manners without losing itself in the depths of technical details.
 Yet, there is also potential for further improvements.
 The lack of any support for creating-command line interfaces could force users to migrate to another framework as soon as they need to retrain a model regularly.
 Currently, the scope of the framework is heavily skewed towards sequence classification tasks.
 For example, all built-in metrics measure the quality of a classification model.
 Widening the range of tasks that could be implemented without further extensions would help beginners get into deep learning.
 A possible improvement that falls more into the category of wishful thinking would be that Poutyne would mimic not only the training parts of the Keras API.
-If Poutyne would also introduce the ease of building neural networks without manually adjusting each layer's dimensionality manually, this would be a major contribution to the whole PyTorch community.
+If Poutyne would also introduce the ease of building neural networks without manually adjusting each layer's dimensionality, it would be a significant contribution to the community.